gbv/coli-conc.gbv.de/docker/README.md

   coli-conc-website:
     image: ghcr.io/gbv/coli-conc-website
     volumes:
-      # Store the built website in a volume so that it'll be available after container updates (to minimize downtime)
+      # Store the built website in a volume (optional, but prevents having to rebuild the site if the container is recreated)
       - ./data:/usr/src/app/_site
     environment:
       # URL for site: https://example.com/site/